Alfonso und Estrella: Performance history

 Apart from the overture in the 1823 Rosamunde production, the orchestral version of the opera was not staged in Schubert's lifetime.
 Opera houses in Vienna, Berlin, Dresden and Graz had refused it.
-The opera received its premiere performance in Weimar on 24 June 1854, conducted by Franz Liszt.
+The opera received its premiere performance at the Weimar Court Theatre on 24 June 1854, conducted by Franz Liszt.
 Liszt had published an essay on the opera in advance of the first Weimar performance, and also had made cuts to the score for the production.
 Subsequent productions in the 1880s were in Karlsruhe, Vienna and Berlin.
 The first UK stage premiere was at Reading University Opera on 22 February 1977.
 The opera did not receive a complete, uncut performance; even the realisations in Graz (1991) and Vienna (1997, conducted by Harnoncourt) had been shortened.